brj1/BBD/README.md

 1. Add aligment and tip dates
 2. Go to Priors tab and click the "+ Add Prior Button"
 3. Select "BBD Prior" and click OK
-4. Choose taxa to date and give taxon saet a label
+4. Choose taxa to date, give taxon set a label and click OK
-5. After clicking OK BEAUTi will give a warning message: "Could not add entry for distr".
-This can be ignored.
-6. Select your prior distribution and you're off.
+6. Select your prior distribution and starting date probability and you're off.